mjrgh/lwcloneu2/readme.md

 alternative output controllers designed for visual pinball cabinets, specifically the Pinscape Controller and Zebsboards.com ZB Output Control.
-It's actually *better* at controlling real LedWiz hardware than the manufacturer's DLL, because this version has a workaround for a serious firmware bug in the LedWiz hardware that can cause erratic behavior with the original manufacturer's DLL.
+It's actually *better* at controlling real LedWiz hardware than the manufacturer's DLL, because it has a workaround for a serious firmware bug in the LedWiz hardware that can cause erratic behavior with the original manufacturer's DLL, plus it has threaded USB I/O that doesn't stall the calling program while USB commands are being sent.

 Summary of changes vs the original cithraidt version: